nash226/quorum/docs/status.md

 - write a Markdown reviewer report for approvals and handoff
 - write a polished HTML reviewer report for demos and human review
 - write a reviewer decision CSV that teams can fill in claim by claim
+- import filled reviewer decision CSVs into a machine-readable summary
 - fail a CI job when selected risky verdicts appear

 ## Roadmap Snapshot